dotnet/docs-maui/docs/fundamentals/datatemplate.md

 }
 ```

-In this example, the `OnSelectTemplate` method returns a specific data template based on the value of the `DateOfBirth` property.
+In this example, the <xref:Microsoft.Maui.Controls.DataTemplateSelector.OnSelectTemplate%2A> method returns a specific data template based on the value of the `DateOfBirth` property.
 The returned data template is defined by the `ValidTemplate` or `InvalidTemplate` property, which are set when consuming the data template selector.

 ### Limitations